freedomofpress/securedrop/docs/set_up_admin_tails.rst

 Set up the Admin Workstation
 ============================

-Earlier, you should have created the *admin Tails USB* along with a persistence volume for it.
-Now, we are going to add a couple more features to the *admin Tails USB* to facilitate SecureDrop's setup.
+Earlier, you should have created the *Admin Tails USB* along with a persistence volume for it.
+Now, we are going to add a couple more features to the *Admin Tails USB* to facilitate SecureDrop's setup.

-If you have not switched to and booted the *admin Tails USB* on your regular workstation, do so now.
+If you have not switched to and booted the *Admin Tails USB* on your regular workstation, do so now.

 Start Tails with Persistence Enabled
 ------------------------------------

-After you boot the *admin Tails USB* on your normal workstation, you should see a *Welcome to Tails* screen with *Encrypted Persistent Storage*.
+After you boot the *Admin Tails USB* on your normal workstation, you should see a *Welcome to Tails* screen with *Encrypted Persistent Storage*.
 Enter your password and click *Unlock*.
 Do NOT click *Start Tails* yet.
 Under *Additional Settings* click the *plus* sign.